Margaret’s Stage 2 IDC & DCIS Breast Cancer Story

 They’d start me with anti-nausea medications.
-That would be for about a half-hour or so.
-Then an hour later they’d start the AC (Adriamycin, cyclophosphamide) which wasn’t very long, maybe two hours.
+That would be for about a half hour or so.
+Then an hour later, they’d start the AC (Adriamycin, cyclophosphamide) which wasn’t very long, maybe 2 hours.

-Within a day or two after the treatment day, I just started feeling this pain, mostly in my knees, in my joints, and in my feet.
+Within a day or 2 after the treatment day, I just started feeling this pain, mostly in my knees, in my joints, and in my feet.
 I couldn’t stand up out of bed.
-I had to hold onto things to walk and it was this excruciating pain.
+I had to hold onto things to walk, and it was this excruciating pain.

-I remember just being in bed and was trying to take pain meds.
-I was on Oxycodone which was the best for me, but that wouldn’t take the pain away.
+I remember just being in bed and trying to take pain meds.
+I was on oxycodone, which was the best for me, but that wouldn’t take the pain away.
 I got really bad neuropathy.
-I remember after the first round I couldn’t stand up.
+I remember after the first round, I couldn’t stand up.
 I just curled up in a ball just in pain.

 I called my oncologist, went in, and talked with her about it.
-She suggested reducing the dose so we tried again at 25-percent less dosage.
-It was a little better but not good enough for me to be able to go about my daily routine.
+She suggested reducing the dose, so we tried again at 25% less dosage.
+It was a little better, but not good enough for me to be able to go about my daily routine.

-We decided to end it after two rounds.
+We decided to end it after 2 rounds.

 How did you do at home after chemo?

-The first couple of days I remember feeling pretty good.
+The first couple of days, I remember feeling pretty good.
 I would even go work out to keep up my exercise during treatments.
-But then during Day 2 or 3, little bit of nausea.
+But then during day 2 or 3, [I had a] little bit of nausea.

 They give you anti-nausea medications that I took.
-I remember just mostly being in bed those two days.
-I was also working part-time during this time so I timed it, I was able to time it so I’d have the five days – they say you won’t feel well – off and then I’d go into work on Day 6 or 7.
+I remember just mostly being in bed those 2 days.
+I was also working part-time during this time, so I timed it.
+I was able to time it, so I’d have the 5 days they say you won’t feel well off, and then I’d go into work on day 6 or 7.

 The second week, you feel pretty good, pretty back to normal.
-And then you start again.
-So it was usually about five days where I felt stomach queasiness.
+Then you start again.
+It was usually about 5 days where I felt stomach queasiness.
 I remember not feeling like eating much.

-So I think I might have even gained weight but just feeling a little bit of nausea during that time and fatigue of course.
+Just feeling a little bit of nausea during that time and fatigue, of course.

-I just remember at my work there’s a staircase to get to the office and just during the chemo treatment barely being able to walk those last few steps.
-That was actually my way of measuring how things changed and as I was recovering I could tell it was getting better because those stairs were getting easier to climb.
+I just remember at my work there’s a staircase to get to the office, and just during the chemo treatment barely being able to walk those last few steps.
+That was actually my way of measuring how things changed.
+As I was recovering, I could tell it was getting better because those stairs were getting easier to climb.

 How was radiation after chemo?

-I went into radiation which was a five-week every day for 20 to 30 minutes treatment, so that started a couple weeks later in July.
-And I finished my last round on August 12th.
+I went into radiation, which was 5 weeks, every day for 20 to 30 minutes.
+That started a couple weeks later in July, and I finished my last round on August 12th.